 6. View your treatment plan.

 You should review the treatment plan with your doctor during the telemedicine visit so that both parties understand the next steps.
 It’s also helpful to write it down so you don’t forget the plan.
-Ask your doctor any questions about the plan during this time.

 7. Follow up.